kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/amazon-s3.md

     You will require IAM write permissions within your AWS account to perform the next step.

-In your AWS console, navigate to the <a target="_blank" href="https://console.aws.amazon.com/iamv2/home#/policies">IAM policies page</a>.
+In your AWS console, navigate to the <a target="_blank" href="https://console.aws.amazon.com/iamv2/home#/policies">IAM policies page</a> and follow these steps:

-Click the "Create Policy" button and select the "JSON" tab.
+1. Click the "Create Policy" button and select the "JSON" tab.
-Paste the "Access Policy JSON" copied previously.
+2. Paste the "Access Policy JSON" copied previously.
-Click through the "Next" buttons, adding the desired name, description, and tags.
+3. Click through the "Next" buttons, adding the desired name, description, and tags.

 ### Step 3: Create a Role For Kolena to Assume

 Return to Kolena and copy the "Trust Policy JSON".

-In your AWS console, navigate to the <a target="_blank" href="https://console.aws.amazon.com/iamv2/home#/roles">IAM roles page</a>.
+In your AWS console, navigate to the <a target="_blank" href="https://console.aws.amazon.com/iamv2/home#/roles">IAM roles page</a> and follow these steps:

-Click the "Create role" button and select 'Custom trust policy".
+1. Click the "Create role" button and select "Custom trust policy".
-Paste the "Trust Policy JSON" you copied above and click "Next".
+2. Paste the "Trust Policy JSON" you copied above and click "Next".
-Search for and select the access policy created in [step 2](#step-2-create-an-access-policy-in-aws).
+3. Search for and select the access policy created in [step 2](#step-2-create-an-access-policy-in-aws).
-Provide a role name and review the permissions, then click "Create role".
+4. Provide a role name and review the permissions, then click "Create role".

 **Copy the role's ARN for use in the next step.**